SorviusN/reading-notes-401/Read33-SendGrid.md

 To get started with Twilio SendGrid and Azure, visit the home page and subscribe to Azure.

 2. Twilio Sendgrid Account
+From the Azure portal home page, select Marketplace under Azure services.
+If you do not see the Marketplace icon, you can search for it by selecting More services.

 3. ### Create an API key.